-I'm also a bit worried about the price, as it's quite high for a phone that's over a year old - particularly with the likes of the Nexus 5 and the OnePlus One on the market.
+I'm also a bit worried about the price, as it's quite high for a phone that's over two years old - particularly with so many older handsets and budget phones on the market now.

 Make no mistake the Samsung Galaxy S4 is far, far more than a Galaxy S3 'S'.
 Samsung may be copying Apple according to some people, but it's not as brazen as the Cupertino brand in flogging the exact same design with a slightly uprated processor and calling it a new phone.

 The Galaxy S4 continues to be a fine device in its own right, with an upcoming software update to Android 5.0 Lollipop and a number of bonus features that keep it feeling fresh in today's market.
 The gestures are cool, the touch-less experience amazing at times - in short, it's a wonderful phone you want to pull out of your pocket again and again and again.